capham/capham.github.io/_posts/2025-05-03-custom-domain-github-page.md

+---
-# Pointing Your Domain to GitHub Pages
+title: "Pointing Your Domain to GitHub Pages"
+categories:
+  - Blogging
+tags:
+  - jekyll
+  - github page
+---

 This guide will walk you through the process of pointing a custom domain from your domain registrar to GitHub Pages.
 We'll cover each step in detail, from DNS configuration to SSL setup.